Influence: The Psychology of Persuasion is a mandatory stop in your quest of becoming a better influencer.

 In a way, The Power Moves is doing exactly what Cialdini is advocating.

-The whole book is about practical application, but I wanna tell you one thing which was important in my development and which was confirmed in Influence:
+The whole book is about practical application, but I wanna tell you one thing which was important in my development:

 Stop Supporting Anyone to Feel a Winner